olivertlord/MIRRORS/README.md

 **Four-camera mode not grouping files correctly**
 - Ensure filenames follow the exact pattern: basename_a.tiff, basename_b.tiff, etc.
-- Check that all four files are present for each timestamp
 - Verify file extensions are consistent (.tif or .tiff, not mixed)

 ## Output File Formats